jose-cano/jose-cano/README.md

 ### Hello everyone!

 My name is Jose, and I am a data scientist for a health insurance company.
-I am interested in building tools and finding patterns in data.
-You can find some examples of my work here.
 Feel free to connect with me on [LinkedIn][1].

 <!-- Icons <!--img src="https://c.tenor.com/4P02Cdfd26MAAAAj/baby-yoda-so-cute.gif" width="50"> -->